List of Naruto characters: Kakashi Hatake

-Kakashi Hatake is the easygoing, smart leader of team 7, consisting of Naruto Uzumaki, Sasuke Uchiha and Sakura Haruno.
+Kakashi Hatake is the easygoing, smart leader of Team 7, consisting of Naruto Uzumaki, Sasuke Uchiha and Sakura Haruno.
 Kakashi had a dark past, but is unaffected by it as an adult.
 He was a very vital key for Naruto's success, training him to be a great ninja.
-Like Sasuke, Kakashi is also a master of the Sharingan, which he gained as a present from his late friend, Obito Uchiha, and can manipulate "Lightning Blade" similar to Sasuke's Chidori.
-Facing Obito after learning he survived and became apprentice of Madara's, Kakashi's original eye was restored late into series's second half and briefing regaining the Sharingan when Obito aids him in spirit to help in the fight against Kaguya.
-Kakashi succeeds Tsunade as the Sixth Hokage after the Fourth Great Ninja War have ended, with Naruto succeeding him years later.
+Like Sasuke, Kakashi is also a master of the Sharingan, which he gained as a present from his late friend, Obito Uchiha, and can manipulate the "Lightning Blade," the technique which inspired Sasuke's Chidori.
+Facing Obito after learning he survived and became an apprentice of Madara's, Kakashi's original eye was restored late by Naruto who used the power of Sage of the Six Paths into series's second half, but he briefly regains the Sharingan when Obito aids him in spirit to help in the fight against Kaguya Ōtsutsuki.
+Kakashi succeeds Tsunade as the Sixth Hokage after the Fourth Great Ninja War have ended, with Naruto succeeding him as the Seventh Hokage years later.
+He is voiced by Kazuhiko Inoue in the Japanese anime, and by Dave Wittenberg in English.